 Sherry, the fortified wine from southern Spain, has a rich history and a distinct flavour profile that sets it apart from other wines.
 The “Sherry Triangle” is a designated area in the province of Cádiz that is considered the heart of Sherry production.
-The Sherry Triangle is formed by the cities of Jerez de la Frontera, Sanlúcar de Barrameda, and El Puerto de Santa María.
+The Sherry Triangle is formed by the city of Jerez de la Frontera which is considered the sherry capital together with the historic towns of Sanlúcar de Barrameda and El Puerto de Santa María.

 Towns of the Cádiz Sherry Triangle